brmc/dart-webfaction-api/README.md

 The method names use camel case instead of snake case, as per dart style recommendations, and the 'section' is removed from the name:

 `create_db` becomes `client.db.create`

 `create_db_user` becomes `client.db.createUser`

-## API object data containers / structs
+## API response objects

 A collection of dumb objects have been provided that represent API input or output.

-Most methods have a corresponding `<methodName>FromInstance` or `FromInstances` method that accept object instances.
+Most methods have a corresponding `<methodName>FromInstance` or `FromInstances` method that can be called with objects instead of manually passing individual parameters.

-Objects intended to be used with API methods that return data have a `.fromMap` factory method that can be instanciated  directly with the response data.
+Objects intended to be used with API methods that return data have a `.fromMap` factory constructor that can be used to instanciate directly with the response data.